GoodIntentionsAssistant/gi/docs/docs/intents/parameters.md

 In the previous examples the initial intent and the response go to the same method.

-By defining the action in `add_parameter` if the parameter is filled it will use a different method.
+By defining the action in `parameter` if the parameter is filled it will use a different method.

 ~~~javascript
 module.exports = class SugarIntent extends Intent {